A Home Defibrillator: The life-saving tool all families need

 When Sudden Cardiac Arrest occurs, a person’s heart unexpectedly stops beating.
 Therefore, oxygen-rich blood is not being delivered to the brain and other vital organs.
 This lack of oxygen causes victims to collapse and become unresponsive.
 Without oxygen, the chances of survival for cardiac arrest victims decrease quickly by 7-10% for each minute that passes.
 Therefore, to increase the likelihood of survival, AEDs should be used as fast as possible!

-AEDs are Built for Lay Responders
+AEDs Are Built For Lay Responders

 While it is prudent for health care professionals to have AEDs at home, you don’t need a medical license to use an AED.
 They are built for use by anyone!

-In fact, there are many stories and even research studies about how youth can successfully use AEDs
+In fact, there are many stories and even research studies about how youth can successfully use AEDs.

 - Here is a story of three students who successfully used an AED to save the life of their classmate.